 In 2010, I led the design for a complete overhaul of Wake Forest University’s website.
 Over an 8-month period we held multiple stakeholder interviews, implemented an information architecture plan, and designed and developed a design and templating system to handle the University’s web needs.

-This was 8 years ago, so the design is a little out of date (no webfonts, no responsive design, etc.) but notwithstanding the technical changes that have happened over the years I do think the design has held up well.
-It’s still being used on some parts of the site today.
+This was almost 9 years ago, so the design is a little out of date (no webfonts, no responsive design, etc.) but notwithstanding the technical changes that have happened over the years I do think the design has held up well.
 You can get an idea of the comprehensive scope of the project via the thumbnail images below.

 I’ve worked on internal and consumer-facing large applications for medical companies and large public utilities as well as led the design, planning and implementation for complete overhauls of university and college websites — among other things.